Jasper Seagar: History

-In 1719 pirate Thomas Cocklyn in the Victory put into Madagascar alongside Edward England's Fancy and John Galley.
+In 1719, pirate Thomas Cocklyn in the Victory put into Madagascar alongside Edward England's Fancy and John Galley.
 Cocklyn died there; England burned the John Galley, transferring Cocklyn's crew to the other two ships, and Richard Taylor was placed as captain aboard the Victory.
 Seagar commanded the Fancy while England remained in command of the overall fleet.

 Off the island of Johanna they engaged the Cassandra under Captain James Macrae (also McCrae or Mackra), who was forced to beach his ship and flee inland but not before heavily damaging the Fancy and killing a number of pirates.
 The Cassandra had sailed with the Greenwich under Captain Kirby, who reported England commanding the Victory and Seagar commanding the Fancy.
 Richard Lazenby, a carpenter's mate taken from the Cassandra and pressed into service by the pirates, later reported to the East India Company and named Seagar as captain of the Fancy, with Taylor captaining the Victory.
 Macrae eventually surrendered to the pirates.
 England spared him and gave him the crippled Fancy; this enraged Taylor, who had England removed from command and marooned.

 The Cassandra was fitted out for piracy and Jasper Seagar was placed in command.
 Sailing alongside Taylor, Seagar proceeded toward the East Indies and plundered several ships.
 After unsuccessfully engaging a fleet from Bombay they put in at Cochin to sell their booty.
 From there they sailed out, repaired the Victory, and in early 1721 captured ships near Mauritius, including Nossa Senhora do Cabo, which carried the Bishop of Goa and the retiring Portuguese Viceroy and netted the pirates immense treasure.
 In his report on the incident the Viceroy noted Seagar as commanding the Fancy, not the Cassandra (which the pirates may have renamed), and claimed Levasseur was commanding the Victory, with Taylor serving as quartermaster.

 Sailing to Île Sainte-Marie near Madagascar, they burned the Victory and fitted out the Cabo for piracy; Seagar died while on Madagascar of unknown causes.
 Levasseur captained the Cassandra after Seagar's death, eventually exchanging ships with Taylor who sailed it to the Caribbean and traded it to the governor of Porto Bello for amnesty.
-Oliver Levasseur took the refitted Cabo until his retirement and recapture.
+Oliver Levasseur took the refitted Nossa Senhora do Cabo until his retirement and recapture.